-Council works with residents and pet owners to investigate complaints, substantiate and to find a resolution that works for everyone.
+Handling complaints regarding nuisance barking can be a sensitive issue.
+We work with residents and pet owners to investigate, substantiate and find a resolution that works for everyone.

 Reporting nuisance barking

-If a dog is making a noise, including barking, which is persistent and interferes with the peace, comfort and congenial living of a person on other premises, you can lodge a complaint with Council by
+If a dog is making a noise (including barking) which is persistent and interferes with the peace, comfort and safe living environment of a person on other premises, a complaint may be lodged by an online form or

 Complaint process for nuisance barking